 - Peter Starr, Acting Provost and Chief Academic Officer

-As you know, our Changemakers for a Changing World strategic plan includes among its highest priorities a dramatic increase in AU’s capacity to deliver professional and lifelong learning opportunities to an expanding network of learners, a strong dedication to the undergraduate student experience, and a no less significant commitment to improving “how AU works.”
-We are writing today to announce a new realignment in furtherance of all three of these important goals.
+One of the priorities of AU’s Changemakers for a Changing World strategic plan is to dramatically increase AU’s capacity to deliver professional and lifelong learning opportunities to an expanding network of learners.
+This effort operates in conjunction with our strong dedication to the undergraduate student experience and a broad program to improve “how AU works.”
+We are writing today to share a strategic realignment that advances these important goals.

-Effective July 1, 2021, the School of Professional and Extended Studies (SPExS) will be disbanded and its constituent programs—Washington Semester (WSP), Gap, Mentorship, the English Language and Training Academy (ELTA), and Graduate Professional and Non-Credit Studies—realigned within Academic Affairs as follows:
+Earlier this year, AU decided to realign the School of Professional and Extended Studies (SPExS) and its constituent programs—Washington Semester (WSP), Gap Program, Mentorship, the English Language and Training Academy (ELTA), and Graduate Professional and Non-Credit Studies.
+Effective July 1, 2021, SPExS will cease its current operations and its programs will move within Academic Affairs as follows:

-- SPExS’ professional studies team will staff a new Professional and Lifelong Learning Innovation Lab under the Dean of Graduate Studies, with the mission of jumpstarting and incentivizing post-baccalaureate learning initiatives across AU’s schools and colleges;
+- SPExS’ professional studies team will staff a new Professional and Lifelong Learning Innovation Lab under the Dean of Graduate and Professional Studies, with the mission of jumpstarting and incentivizing professional learning initiatives across AU’s schools and colleges.

-- The Washington Semester Program and ELTA will join the International Accelerator programs and AU Abroad in a new Office for Global and Off-Campus Education, under a new vice provost;
+- The Washington Semester Program, Gap, and ELTA will join the International Accelerator programs and AU Abroad in a new Office of Global and Immersive Studies.
+The office will be headed by a new vice provost, for whom a search is currently underway.

 All the best,